AuroraEditor/AuroraEditor/AuroraEditorModules/README.md

-# CodeEditModules
+# AuroraEditorModules

-`CodeEditModules` is a local Swift Package that contains modules of the app
+`AuroraEditorModules` is a local Swift Package that contains modules of the app